A user-friendly python package for computing and plotting machine learning explainability output.

 - Sobol Indices

-These explainability methods are discussed at length in Christoph Molnar's Interpretable Machine Learning.
-The primary feature of this package is the accompanying built-in plotting methods, which are desgined to be easy to use while producing publication-level quality figures.
-The computations do leverage parallelization when possible.
-Documentation for scikit-explain can be found at Read the Docs.
+These methods are discussed in Christoph Molnar's Interpretable Machine Learning.
+A primary feature of scikit-explain is the built-in plotting methods, designed to be easy to use while producing publication-quality figures.
+Documentation is available at Read the Docs.

 conda install -c conda-forge scikit-explain